 Steroid inhalers are only available on prescription.
 Common types include:

 They're sometimes called "preventer inhalers" because they can help prevent your symptoms.

 How and when to use a steroid inhaler

 There are several types of steroid inhaler, which are used in slightly different ways.

 A doctor or nurse will show you how to use your inhaler.
 Make sure you use it exactly as advised.
-The Asthma UK website has videos explaining how to use the different types of inhaler.
+Asthma + Lung UK has videos explaining how to use the different types of inhaler.

-You'll usually need to take one or two puffs from your inhaler in the morning and one or two puffs in the evening.
+You'll usually need to take 1 or 2 puffs from your inhaler in the morning and 1 or 2 puffs in the evening.